Mfigueira/weigh-me/README.md

 1. Python virtual environment (https://docs.python-guide.org/dev/virtualenvs/).

-To work with python, in the root folder of the project you need to create a virtual environment to isolate dependencies from the rest of the machine.
+To work with python, in the api folder of the project you need to create a virtual environment to isolate dependencies from the rest of the machine.

 - Install virtualenv via pip which creates a 'venv/' dir or whatever you call it: